The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 (Personally, I dislike output that looks like a christmas tree even for interactive use.
 It just gives me headaches.)

-#4 Updated by Nigel Kersten about 3 years ago
+#4 Updated by Nigel Kersten over 5 years ago

 - Status changed from Accepted to Closed